-- attend all appropriate meetings and other appointments at the Association or give apologies.
-If they cannot regularly attend meetings they will consider whether there are other ways by which they can engage with the Association. - prepare fully for all meetings and work for the Association.
-This will include reading papers, querying anything they do not understand, thinking through issues before meetings and completing any tasks assigned to them in the agreed time. - actively engage in discussion, debate and voting in meetings; contributing in a considered and constructive way, listening carefully, challenging sensitively and avoiding conflict. - participate in collective decision making, accept a majority decision of the Council and will not act individually unless specifically authorised to do so.
+- Attend all appropriate meetings and other appointments at the Association or give apologies.
+If they cannot regularly attend meetings they will need to consider whether they can fulfil their charitable duties or whether they need to resign as a trustee. - Prepare fully for all meetings and work for the Association.
+This will include reading papers, querying anything they do not understand, thinking through issues before meetings and completing any tasks assigned to them in the agreed time. - Actively engage in discussion, debate and voting in meetings; contributing in a considered and constructive way, listening carefully, challenging sensitively and avoiding conflict. - Participate in collective decision making, accept a majority decision of the Council and not acting individually unless specifically authorised to do so.